ahuacate/nas-hardmetal/README.md

 Note: If your choose to use a ZFS Raid for storage redundancy change accordingly per node but your must retain the Name ID **typhoon-share**.

 ## 8.0 Easy Proxmox Installation Option
-If you have gotten this far and completed Steps 4.0 through to 7.2 you can proceed to manually build your nodes or simply use a CLI build bash scripts.
+If you have gotten this far and completed Steps 4.0 through to 7.2 you can proceed to manually build your Proxmox nodes or simply use a CLI build bash script(s).

-So you have two choices to finish configuration your `typhoon-03` Proxmox node:
+So you have two choices to finish configuring your `typhoon-03` Proxmox node:
-*  Use the premade script, Script (C) `typhoon-0X-VM-setup-01.sh`, with instructions shown [HERE](https://github.com/ahuacate/proxmox-node#30-easy-installation-option).
+*  Use a premade script, Script (C) `typhoon-0X-VM-setup-01.sh`, with instructions shown [HERE](https://github.com/ahuacate/proxmox-node#30-easy-installation-option).
 Or,
 *  Finish the build manually by following the instructions shown [HERE](https://github.com/ahuacate/proxmox-node#41--create-nfs-mounts-to-nas)

 Its much easier to use the CLI bash script available on Github.
 To execute the script use the Proxmox web interface `typhoon-02/03/04` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER: